 - Integrating the consumer voices into the certificate of need planning process; and

 - Improving discharge planning so that patients and caregivers have the information they need to make decisions about post-acute care options.

-For more information about this priority area, contact Program Officer Amy Shefrin
+For more information about this priority area, contact Program Assistant Penelope Campos

-As Program Assistant, Victoria Casani directly supports the Vice President for Programs and the Empowering Health Care Consumers and Special Projects Fund program teams.
-She is responsible for assisting with event coordination, grants management, grantee communications, and research.
-She works closely with program staff to help design and develop grant opportunities.
+As Program Assistant, Penelope Campos provides administrative support to the Vice President of Programs, as well as program support to the Empowering Health Care Consumers and Special Projects Fund teams.
+She is responsible for assisting in grants management, grantee communications, event coordination, and research.
+She works closely with NYSHealth staff to develop and design grant opportunities.

 Prior to joining NYSHealth, Ms. Campos was a planning and coordination intern for the Human Services Coalition, an organization dedicated to enhancing the delivery of health and human services in Tompkins County.
 She supported leadership development programming, information and referral services, and outreach projects for the agency’s health planning council.
 Ms. Campos also worked within education management as an intern for Public Preparatory Network, where she supported the talent and operations teams.

 Ms. Campos holds a Bachelor of Arts degree in Government from Cornell University.